aws-samples/amazon-ivs-realtime-web-demo-reactjs/README.md

 - If you are interested in building for mobile platforms, explore the sample demos for [iOS](https://github.com/aws-samples/amazon-ivs-real-time-for-ios-demo/) or [Android](https://github.com/aws-samples/amazon-ivs-real-time-for-android-demo/), and the supporting [serverless applications for real-time demo](https://github.com/aws-samples/amazon-ivs-real-time-serverless-demo/).

 - If you are planning on scaling your application look into using [AWS Amplify](https://aws.amazon.com/amplify/) / [AWS Lambda](https://aws.amazon.com/lambda/) for your backend.

+## License
+This project is licensed under the MIT-0 License.
+See the LICENSE file.